 Gathering Storm is good.
 Full Metal Jacket is one of the best war films in terms of sight and sound.
 The Right Stuff is excellent.
 Casablanca is always worth it.
 There Will Be Blood.

 There are some good military investigative films such as The General’s Daughter, Courage Under Fire, A Few Good Men, Rules of Engagement, and Basic (2003).
-Napoleon Dynamite, Bat 21, Lord of the Rings, Star Trek: Undiscovered Country, Swingers, Ninth Gate, Rocky, Predator, Generation Kill, Get Shorty, True Romance, Burn After Reading, Tin Men, Seinfeld, Lighthorsemen, Naked Gun, Shoot the Messenger, A True Story, Animal House, Looming Tower, Path to 9/11, Flight of the Intruder, Truth (2015), Young Guns, Wild Things (1998), Wargames (1983), Path to War (2002), Lean on Me, Stand by Me, Waterloo, Harry Met Sally, Die Hard and The Day After.
+Napoleon Dynamite, Bat 21, Lord of the Rings, Star Trek: Undiscovered Country, Swingers, Ninth Gate, Rocky, Predator, Generation Kill, Get Shorty, True Romance, Burn After Reading, Tin Men and Pushing Tin, Seinfeld, Lighthorsemen, Naked Gun, Shoot the Messenger, A True Story, Animal House, Looming Tower, Path to 9/11, Flight of the Intruder, Truth (2015), Young Guns, Wild Things (1998), Wargames (1983), Path to War (2002), Lean on Me, Stand by Me, Waterloo, Harry Met Sally, Die Hard and The Day After.

 Starship Troopers and Enders Game are ok.